 - In a bowl, put egg yolks, add salt, and beat until well mixed.

 - In a separate bowl, start beating egg whites, add sugar, and continue whisking until you form glossy peaks.
-You can use a whisk or an electric hand blender to make the process faster.
+You can use a whisk or hand blender to make the process faster.

 - Now, brush your pan with oil or butter according to your choice, add egg yolk, and cook over low heat.